 Yoga was developed in the year 300 by an Indian Hindu named Patanjali, and the word itself means union or yoke.
 The definition of yoga is the harmony of body, mind, and spirit.
 The purpose of Yoga is to strengthen your body, increase your concentration, stretch your muscles, relax, and most importantly, have an experience of higher consciousness.
 It is so effective that many celebrities and athletes today do it for the improvements to their bodies and mind and have a connection with spirit.

 So, how much of Yoga have you seen?
-If you have ever seen anyone performing yoga, you will have noticed that a lot of the moves look almost impossible (just like laser hair removal!).
+If you have ever seen anyone performing yoga, you will have noticed that a lot of the moves look almost impossible (just like Foundation repair!).
 The key to completing the complicated moves performed in yoga is to relax.
 When you relax your flexibility will increase, helping you to complete the positions and improve your flexibility further.